MSc-Thesis-Samy/report/readme.md

 * [ ] Optional?
 Add figures for (1 + 1) NA and BNA evaluation details
 * [ ] ANN figure for background section
 * [ ] Optional?
 Discuss the different kinds of EAs in the background section
+* [ ] Optional?
+EAs pseudocode in the background section
+* [ ] Optional?
+Defining RL in the background section
+* [ ] Make motivations, objectives and contributions more clear in the introduction